zulip/zulip/docs/development/setup-vagrant.md

   virtualization enabled (VT-X or AMD-V), administrator access.

-Other Linux distributions work great too, but we don't maintain documentation for installing Vagrant and LXC on those systems, so you'll need to find a separate guide and crib from the Debian/Ubuntu docs.
+Other Linux distributions work great too, but we don't maintain documentation for installing Vagrant and Docker on those systems, so you'll need to find a separate guide and crib from the Debian/Ubuntu docs.